Astound Broadband, powered by RCN, offers no contracts and fast download speeds—if you live in the right zip code.

 Astound Broadband (formerly RCN) prices and plans

 Astound Broadband's prices range from $25 to $70 a month, making it one of the cheapest internet providers out there.
-But, depending on which city you live in, you might see different pricing compared to other cities Astound serves.
+But, depending on your city, you might see different pricing compared to other cities Astound serves.

-For example, a 600 Mbps plan in New York City costs $40 a month, while a similar 940 Mbps plan $45 a month in Chicago.
+For example, a 600 Mbps plan in New York City costs $40 a month, while a similar 940 Mbps plan is $50 a month in Chicago.

-Despite muddying the waters with regional price changes, Astound Broadband (formerly RCN) internet remains cheap.
+Astound Broadband (formerly RCN) internet remains cheap despite muddying the waters with regional price changes.
 Here's a quick look at its prices for Chicago, IL:

-Anything lower than 100 Mbps is great for people like my grandparents, who just send me pie recipes and emails with subject lines like “RE: RE: The truth about UFOs”.
-But, to be honest, we wouldn't recommend those slow download speeds for most folks.
+Anything below 100 Mbps is great for people like my grandparents, who just send me pie recipes and emails with subject lines like “RE: RE: The truth about UFOs”.
+But, honestly, we wouldn't recommend those slow download speeds for most folks.

-On the other hand, Astound Broadband's higher-speed plans are perfect for the majority of families with kids want to play Xbox in the basement and parents want to stream HBO upstairs.
+On the other hand, Astound Broadband's higher-speed plans are perfect for most families with kids who want to play Xbox in the basement and parents who want to stream Max upstairs.
 (Or finish up that work project at home.)

 Is Astound Broadband (formerly RCN) internet cheap?